Get Immunized

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 SARS-CoV-2 spreads easily from person-to-person when people are in close contact, mainly through respiratory droplets produced when an infected person coughs, sneezes, or talks.
-To a less extent, the virus can also spread by people who touch contaminated surfaces or objects such as handrails and doorknobs, then touching their eyes, noses, or mouths without washing their hands first.

 Symptoms of COVID-19 include: